360manu/pimatic-mythermostat/README.md

     },

-The configuration is splited in 3 different zones
+The configuration is split in 3 different zones
 1.  the observable and controllers
 2.  the different programs
 3.  the schedule